-As a statewide funding organization that invests millions of public dollars each year, we continue to support organizations and individuals making Colorado’s outdoor spaces more accessible, safe, and welcoming for people who have historically been prevented from enjoying the outdoors and the many benefits it provides.
+As a statewide funding organization that invests millions of public dollars each year, we continue to support organizations and individuals making Colorado’s outdoor spaces more accessible, safe, and welcoming–from Colorado's urban and suburban to mountain and rural communities.

 Accessibility | We work to remove barriers to ensure equitable access to funding and make grantmaking processes clear and efficient.